Zzdragon66/university-reddit-data-dashboard/README.md

 ## Installation

+### Warning: Due to GPU shortage, the gpu accelerator may not be available in certain regions.
+Terraform may fail to initialize computing resources.

 ### Warning: Docker builds may take some time because the size of deep learning images are large

 ### Warning: the scraping can take hours to run because of rate limit of reddit api